• Skip to primary navigation

 Third (and final) dough.
 We first need to add the remaining flour, the plant milk and the sugar to the previous dough and work it well for a few minutes.

-Then sugar and all the ingredients of the aroma mix go in (plus some yellow food coloring or turmeric, to give the characteristic eggy colour) and dough gets mixed again for another 3 to 5 minutes.
+Then sugar and all the ingredients of the aroma mix go in (plus some yellow food colouring or turmeric, to give the characteristic eggy colour) and dough gets mixed again for another 3 to 5 minutes.

 Next, the remaining room temperature softened butter goes in, once again, a bit at a time, until all well incorporated.